Pygmalion (play): Act Two

 As Higgins demonstrates his phonetics to Pickering, the housekeeper Mrs Pearce tells him that a young girl wants to see him.
-Eliza has shown up because she wishes to talk like a lady in a flower shop.
+Eliza has shown up because she wants to talk like a lady in a flower shop.
 She tells Higgins that she will pay for lessons.
-He shows no interest, but she reminds him of his boast the previous day.
-Higgins claimed that he could pass her for a duchess.
+He shows no interest, but she reminds him of his boast the previous day: he had claimed that he could pass her off as a duchess.

 Pickering makes a bet with him on his claim and says that he will pay for her lessons if Higgins succeeds.
 She is sent off to have a bath.
 Mrs Pearce tells Higgins that he must behave himself in the young girl's presence, meaning he must stop swearing and improve his table manners, but he is at a loss to understand why she should find fault with him.

-Alfred Doolittle, Eliza's father, appears with the sole purpose of getting money out of Higgins, having no paternal interest in his daughter's welfare.
-He requests and received five pounds in compensation of the loss of Eliza, although Higgins, much amused by Doolittle's approach to morality, is tempted to pay ten.
-Doolittle refuses; he sees himself as a member of the undeserving poor, and means to go on being undeserving.
+Alfred Doolittle, Eliza's father, appears, with the sole purpose of getting money out of Higgins, having no paternal interest in his daughter's welfare.
+He requests and receives five pounds in compensation for the loss of Eliza, although Higgins, much amused by Doolittle's approach to morality, is tempted to pay ten.

+Doolittle refuses; he sees himself as a member of the undeserving poor and means to go on being undeserving.
 With his intelligent mind untamed by education, he has an eccentric view of life.
-He is also aggressive, and when Eliza, on her return, sticks her tongue out at him, he goes to hit her, but Pickering prevents him.
-The scene ends with Higgins telling Pickering that they really have got a difficult job on their hands.
+He is also aggressive, and Eliza, on her return, sticks her tongue out at him.
+He goes to hit her, but Pickering prevents him.
+The scene ends with Higgins telling Pickering that they really have a difficult job on their hands.